The countdown has begun…

-We’re really please that Lauriston Castle and National Museums Scotland joined us for Takeover Day in 2016.
+We were really pleased that Lauriston Castle and National Museums Scotland joined us for Takeover Day in 2016.
 Also Garter Lane Art Centre and Galway City Museum joined us in Ireland, plus Manx National Heritage on the Isle of Man.

 Takeover Day 2015

 Takeover Day 2015 was a huge success with over 150 museums, galleries, arts organisations, archives and heritage sites running an event and more than 4000 children took part across England.